Myron472/Numlock-Indicator-Dot-Icon/README.md

 # Numlock-Indicator-Dot-Icon
 A simple numlock indicator for Windows.
 Doesn't require installation.

-The only thing I changed is an icon – instead of Google Calc icon there is simple dot, showing NumLock button status.
+The only thing I changed is an icon – instead of calculator icon there is simple dot, showing NumLock button status.

 I recommend putting executable in preffered directoty and adding it to startup.